mindfulness for students, teachers, schools and families

 Whether you want to boost your child's success at school, calm stressful family moments, enhance your quality of life or bring greater meaning into your workplace--mindfulness training can help.

 What is Mindfulness?

-Mindfulness is the basic ability to be fully present, aware of where you are and what you're doing, including your thoughts.
+Mindfulness is the ability to be present, aware of where you are and what you're doing, including your thoughts.
 Letting go of worries about the past and future, allows the freedom to choose.

 Mindfulness for Students

 Small pauses for breathing help students regulate their emotions, decrease stress and improve academic skills and relationships.
 The simplest practice for students and their teachers is three mindful breaths, a pause to use in moments of worry or challenge.

 Mindfulness for Teachers: Workshops and Staff Training Mindfulness increases job satisfaction, emotional regulation, classroom effectiveness and student self-calming.
 At workshops designed for your school, teachers learn soothing practices designed to fit their' busy schedules along with easy classroom activities to calm transitions and tough moments.
 Discover how exploring mindfulness with like-minded teachers can increase your energy and resiliency for the rest of the school year.
 Teachers will come away with a personalized schedule to insert pauses into their school schedules, a support system, and tools for effectively competing teacher tasks.

 More about Me, Andrea D'Asaro: